 All kinds!
 We seek students who have demonstrated academic potential and intellectual curiosity, along with interests and talents in athletics and the arts.
 We are looking for strongly motivated and creative students, students who are willing to try new activities and who enjoy collaborating with others, students who come from diverse family backgrounds and cultures, and students who will become good friends and leaders in our community.
 There is no one typical Beaver student, rather we seek to build a close community of strong individuals.

-We look at the whole student, not simply at test scores and grades.
+We look at the whole student, not simply grades.
 We are interested in what current teachers say about a student’s academic potential, motivation, strengths, and in what a student’s interests and goals may be (students have an opportunity to describe these during the interview and in the written application).
 The application and interview notes are reviewed and discussed by a group of current faculty and staff.

 Siblings or “legacy” applicants are considered first on their own merits and second on their relationships to current or former Beaver students.
 We do have quite a few siblings and alumni children, but we urge families to consider each child as an individual in deciding whether Beaver would be the right fit, just as we do in evaluating siblings and alumni children.